Fatbirder's Top 1000 Birding Websites

 As I circled the lake, I spotted 12 Scarlet darters, 8 of which were striking males.

-The first recorded sighting of the Scarlet Darter in Britain occurred at Kimbro Pool on The Lizard in Cornwall on August 7, 1995.
-Since then, only a few additional sightings have been reported in various locations across Britain.
-It is believed that global warming has played a role in this species' northward expansion.
+The first recorded sighting of this species in Britain was at Kimbro Pool on The Lizard, Cornwall, on 7 August 1995.
+Since then, only a handful of additional records have been made across the country.
+Its recent northward expansion is thought to be influenced by global warming.

-While searching for Scarlet Darters, I came across several other species, including the Small Red-eyed Damselfly, Common Blue Damselfly, Blue-tailed Damselfly, Black-tailed Skimmer, Emperor Dragonfly, and a male Lesser Emperor.
-This species is found throughout southern and central Europe and has gradually spread north.
-It was first recorded in Great Britain in 1996, where it has since successfully bred.
+While searching for Scarlet Darters, I also encountered several other species, including Small Red-eyed Damselfly (Erythromma viridulum), Common Blue Damselfly (Enallagma cyathigerum), Blue-tailed Damselfly (Ischnura elegans), Black-tailed Skimmer (Orthetrum cancellatum), Emperor Dragonfly (Anax imperator), and a male Lesser Emperor (Anax parthenope).
+The Lesser Emperor, originally from southern and central Europe, was first recorded in Great Britain in 1996 and has since established successful breeding populations.

-A superb afternoon, and nice to catch up with some familiar faces on site before starting the journey home.
+It was a superb afternoon, made all the more enjoyable by catching up with familiar faces on site before heading home.

 CHESHIRE AND WIRRAL BIRD NEWS & UK(MEGAS)